thinkjs/www.thinkjs.org/view/en/doc/2.0/index.md

     if(think.isEmpty(result)){
       return this.fail('login fail');
     }
-    //write user info into session after reciving user infomation await this.session('userInfo', result);
+    //write user info into session after receiving user information await this.session('userInfo', result);
     return this.success();
   }
 }
 ```

-We use ES6 featuer like `class`, `export`, `let` and ES7 feature link `async` and `await` in this example.
+We use ES6 feature like `class`, `export`, `let` and ES7 feature link `async` and `await` in this example.
 Database query and `Session` writing was all async action, but we write sync code to handle them with `async/await` feature.
 Last, it can run in Node.js environment stably after `Babel` compiling.

 #### Support multiple project structure and environment

-ThinkJS is compatiable with multiple project structure like single module mode, normal mode and splitting module mode.
+ThinkJS is compatible with multiple project structure like single module mode, normal mode and splitting module mode.
 It supports to develop various of complicated project.

 Default there have 3 project environment: `development`, `testing` and `production`, you can use different configuration in different environment to support different demands.
 You can also custom and extend them in your project.

 #### Support abundant database type

-ThinkJS supports mosts database like `MySQL`, `MongoDB` and `SQLite`.
+ThinkJS supports most database like `MySQL`, `MongoDB` and `SQLite`.
 It encapsulates many API about operation of the database, without having to manually stitching SQL statements.
 You can automatically prevent SQL injection and other vulnerabilities.
 It also supports transaction and association and other advanced features.

 #### Atuomatic update